Medically reviewed by Drugs.com. Last updated on Jul 24, 2020.

 Gastrointestinal or genitourinary obstruction; asthma; gangrene; diabetes; cardiovascular disease; any vagotonic state; coadministration of choline esters and depolarizing neuromuscular-blocking agents (eg, succinylcholine)

-Reversal of toxic anticholinergic effects: Note: When administering by IV injection, administer no faster than 1 mg/minute to prevent bradycardia, respiratory distress, and seizures from too rapid administration.
+Reversal of toxic anticholinergic effects: Note: When administering by IV injection, administer no more rapidly than 1 mg/minute to prevent bradycardia, respiratory distress, and seizures from too rapid administration.
+Slower administration (ie, over no less than 5 minutes) may be preferable (Howland 2019).

-IM, IV: Initial: 0.5-2 mg; may repeat every 10-30 minutes until response occurs.
-Subsequent doses may be required to manage life-threatening anticholinergic effects (Krenzelok, 2010).
+IM, IV: Initial: 0.5 to 2 mg; may repeat every 10 to 30 minutes until response occurs.
+Subsequent doses may be required to manage life-threatening anticholinergic effects (Krenzelok 2010).

 Refer to adult dosing.

-IV: Infuse no faster than 1 mg/minute in adults or 0.5 mg/minute in children.
-Too rapid administration can cause bradycardia, respiratory distress, and seizures.
-May also be administered IM (according to the manufacturer’s labeling).
+IV: Infuse no more rapidly than 1 mg/minute.
+Too rapid administration may cause bradycardia, respiratory distress, and seizures.
+Slower administration (ie, over no less than 5 minutes) may be preferable (Howland 2019).
+May also be administered IM (according to the manufacturer's labeling).

 Store at 20°C to 25°C (68°F to 77°F).